Kiyoshika/terminal-markup-language/tmlspec-0.0.5.md

 # TML Specification (Terminal Markup Language)
-Version: 0.0.6 - 16 July 2023
+Version: 0.0.5 - 09 July 2023

 To see older versions of the spec, see the [TML Spec Archive](tmlspec-archive/)

 The TML file will be rendered in the terminal similar to how HTML is rendered in a web page.

-Interactable items (input, buttons, etc.) can be clicked on with the mouse.
+Any navigatable items (e.g., buttons, user input, etc.) can be navigated with using default vim motions (h, j, k, l) and space/enter to interact.

 ## Overview
 This is a markup language similar to HTML to create elements to be rendered onto a terminal screen.